Xushu-Wang/sixstreet/README.md

 7. Please include any general feedback you have about the exercise.

-This was a well-defined exercise that required careful thought around API usage and handling rate limits.
+This was a well-defined exercise that required careful thought around API usage, handling rate limits, and packaging

-Adding a requirement to implement automated tests would be a helpful addition.

-Overall, the exercise was engaging and provided a good opportunity to showcase software design skills.